Lawyers For People With Burns Sustained In Chicago Car Crashes

-Even though the National Highway Transportation Safety Administration (NHTSA) adopted standards in the 1970’s to maintain the integrity of the fuel system of every motor vehicle, busy highways and defects in automobile manufacturing there is still too many victims that suffer a burn in a car accident.Causes of Automobile Fires & Resulting Burns
+Even though the National Highway Transportation Safety Administration (NHTSA) adopted standards in the 1970s to maintain the integrity of the vehicle fuel system, busy highways and defects in automobile manufacturing still cause too many victims to suffer a burn in a car accident.

-- Auto Part Defect – Other significant causes of a car fire can include an exhaust leaking fluid, faulty wiring, waste or trash igniting, and arcing short-circuit wire, seat heater malfunction, cigarette lighter accident, flammable liquid spill and electrical malfunction.
+- Auto Part Defect – Other significant causes of a car fire can include an exhaust leaking fluid, faulty wiring, waste or trash igniting, an arcing short-circuit wire, seat heater malfunction, cigarette lighter accident, flammable liquid spill and electrical malfunction.

-When the auto manufacturer was egregious in their conduct, the victim might also obtain punitive damages.
-In addition, the other driver involved in the collision might also be at fault and held accountable or responsible for the accident.Get Compensation For Burns Sustained In A Car Fire or Explosion in Chicago
+If your attorney can prove that the auto manufacturer was egregious in their conduct in designing, manufacturing and selling a defective product, the victim might also obtain punitive damages.
+In addition, your attorney may add the other driver to the lawsuit as a defendant because they might also be at fault for the accident and should be held accountable for your damages.